datagrok-ai/public/packages/DevTools/README.md

      The command outputs a code snippet that adds a viewer of this type to the current view.
 The options you selected are saved and passed to the `addViewer` method.
 See the [How to manipulate viewers](https://datagrok.ai/help/develop/how-to/manipulate-viewers) article to learn more about API to work with viewers.

    3. `Test manager` is a component that provides an interface for running package unit tests and further results exploration.
-   To start `Test manager` you should go to top menu `Tools` -> `Dev` -> `Test manager`
+   To start `Test manager` go to top menu `Tools` -> `Dev` -> `Test manager`

    ![Test manager start](./img/test-mngr-start.png)

-   After starting the tool you will see a list of all packages which contain unit tests.
-Inside each package, the tests are divided by category.
-Categories support multiple nesting (in this case subcategories should be divided by `:`).
+   Application starts showing a list of all packages containing unit tests.
+Inside each package, tests are divided by category.
+Categories support multiple nesting (subcategories should be divided by `:`).
-You can select required package/category/test by clicking on it.
-Also you can change selection by using `up` and `down` key buttons.
+To select a test or a category, click on it, or use keyboard.

 ![Tests list](./img/test-mngr-tests-list.png)